georgetown-cs-edu/chirpy/README.md

 * up to -15: omissions in the DAO
 * -15: no mention of how state (e.g., list of users) will be maintained
 * -10: no mention of how cookies are used
+* -15: no description of how persistent state will be achieved

 ### Implementation